 System Clinical Education commits to aligning with the Association for Nursing Professional Development (ANPD) standards to enhance the specialty practices of nursing professional development for improved patient care outcomes.

-Memorial Hermann Healthcare System is committed to continued professional growth and development for new and experienced nurses.
-MHHS supports a variety of programs in an effort to deliver highly reliable care and through knowledge, nurses can be empowered to practice to the fullest extent.
-MHHS has a deep commitment to training the next generation of nurses as well as assisting current nurses in their practice.
+Memorial Hermann Health System is committed to continued professional growth and development for new and experienced nurses.
+Memorial Hermann supports a variety of programs in an effort to deliver highly reliable care and through knowledge, nurses can be empowered to practice to the fullest extent.
+Memorial Hermann has a deep commitment to training the next generation of nurses as well as assisting current nurses in their practice.

 Through the System Nurse Residency Program, Memorial Hermann is investing in the future of the healthcare industry and the profession of nursing by providing a strong foundation on which new nurses can start their career.

-The System Nurse Residency (NRP) Program is supported through an alliance with Vizient/AACN Nurse Residency Program™: The System Nurse Residency Program is a comprehensive transition-to-practice program for newly licensed, graduate Registered Nurses at Memorial Hermann Health System.
+The System Nurse Residency (NRP) Program is supported through an alliance with Vizient/AACN Nurse Residency Program™: The System Nurse Residency Program is a comprehensive transition-to-practice program for newly licensed, graduate Registered Nurses at Memorial Hermann.
 The core of the System Residency is the Vizient/AACN Nurse Residency Program™ curriculum and the ongoing Memorial Hermann Clinical Development programs.

 An integral component of the Vizient/AACN Nurse Residency Program™ (NRP) is the evidence-based practice project (EBPP), which supports the development of critical thinking and clinical reasoning skills.
 Learning to think critically about patient care is essential to maximizing patient outcomes.
 Nurses who provide direct patient care learn to evaluate outcomes by observing their patients and collecting data from vital signs and physical assessments.
 In addition, patients often want to be engaged in their care and will ask nurses about the results of procedures and tests.